manhph2211/ViSTT/README.md

 In this project, I aimed to develop an end-to-end automatic speech recognition system in which I used diffenent frameworks such as Pytorch-lightning.
 Flask, Docker, Uwsgi, Nginx, and AWS service to deploy and extend the project into a simple production scenario.
 Also, I focused on Vietnamese language but other ones are easily modified and used.

-About the model, here I used several well-known ones(Deeespeech, Conformer CTC and RNN-Transducer).
+About the model, here I used several well-known ones(Deepspeech, Conformer CTC and RNN-Transducer).
 As usual, I'd love to write some notes about the models I used :raising_hand:.
 But now I don't have much time, so I update serveral days later...

 # Setup

 ## Data preparation

-The project used VIVOs, which is a widely-used Vietnamese public dataset.
+The project used [VIVOs](https://ailab.hcmus.edu.vn/vivos), which is a widely-used Vietnamese public dataset.
 Download it and put it into `./local/data`:
 ```
 └───VASR
     ├───local